green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 You can check if everything is working fine by running `docker stats`.
 It should connect to the docker daemon and output a view with container-id, name, and stats, which should all be empty for now.
 You can also run
 `sudo docker run hello-world` which will run a little welcome container.

-### Rootless mode
+### Root mode (default)

-The Green Metrics Tool (GMT) is currently designed to work only with Docker in rootless mode.
+Since `v0.20`` the Green Metrics Tool supports docker in it's default root mode.

-If your docker daemon currently does not run in rootless mode please follow the heregiven instructions.
+However you need to add your current user to the `docker` group.
+We need this so we do not need to start the Green Metrics Tool with `root` privileges.

+Please follow this explanation how to do it: [Official docker docs on docker group add](https://docs.docker.com/engine/install/linux-postinstall/)

+=> If you want to use the rootless mode anyway you do not have to to that.
+Just read the next paragraph.

+### Rootless mode (optional)

+Rootless mode allows the docker container to not inherit `root` rights when they run.

+{{< alert icon="💡" text="We recommend this mode when you have the Green Metrics Tool on a public machine, running somebody elses benchmarks or somewhere, where security is a concern.
+For development and try-out purposes of the Green Metrics Tool however you can safely skip this step." />}}

 In order to use rootless mode you must have a non-root user on your system (see [https://docs.docker.com/engine/security/rootless/](https://docs.docker.com/engine/security/rootless/)

-👉 Typically a normal installation of Ubuntu/ Fedora has at least one non-root user setup during installation.
+👉 Typically a normal installation of Ubuntu/ Fedora has at least one non-root user setup during installation, so there is no need to create a different user from the one you are using already.

 **Important: If you have just created a non root user be sure to relog into your system (either through relogging, or a new ssh login) with the non-root user.
 A switch with just `su my_user` will not work.**